-Members are ready to document any courthouse, town hall, civil ceremony, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any justice of the peace, courthouse, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your casual, non-traditional, intimate, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your modern, casual, unique, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.